Leva Bates: Shine Wrestling (2012–2019)

-WWE NXT (2014–2015)
+WWE (2014–2015)

 Bates first appeared in WWE, accompanying Adam Rose as one of his "Rosebuds".
 Bates made her debut in WWE's developmental territory on the October 16, 2014, episode of NXT, as an enhancement talent, losing to the debuting Carmella.
 She was introduced as "Blue Pants" by Enzo Amore and Colin Cassady because of her blue ring attire, and retained the name for her subsequent appearances.
 She returned at the NXT television tapings on October 23, losing again to Carmella; the match aired on November 27.
 Blue Pants earned her first victory on the January 1, 2015, episode of NXT, defeating Carmella in their third match.
 She made further appearances on the February 18, April 15, and June 10 episodes, losing to NXT Women's Champion Sasha Banks, Dana Brooke, and Emma respectively.
 Blue Pants made a surprise appearance at NXT TakeOver: Brooklyn on August 22, managing The Vaudevillains (Aiden English and Simon Gotch) to a NXT Tag Team Championship.
 During the match, she had an altercation with Alexa Bliss, prompting a match on the September 2 episode of NXT, which Bliss won.
 Blue Pants made her final appearance on the December 2 episode of NXT, facing Nia Jax in a losing effort.

 Bates described the character of Blue Pants as the "ultimate fangirl", and felt the character became so popular because the audience connected with the joy the character felt in wrestling.
 Blue Pants was noted to be very popular with the crowd at NXT shows, receiving enthusiastic applause and cheering when she appeared, despite being intended initially only as an enhancement talent and not being under contract with WWE.